-When clients come to me to help them with their skin, many will say, “My skin looks dull.
-I want my skin to glow!”
+Updated 5/12/17.
+When clients come to me to help them with their skin, so many will say, “My skin looks dull and tired.
+I want my skin to glow.”
 Sound familiar?

-While there are many filters you can now put on your photos to give you this look, but in true life, what does having glowing skin really look like?
+While there are many filters you can now put on your photos to give you a perfectly radiant look, but in true life, what does having glowing skin really look like?
 And how can you actually achieve it?

 Determining what glowing skin really is and how one can get it varies greatly depending on the skin care professional you ask, but I think glowing skin generally has the following traits:

 - A smooth, small-pored, bump-free texture with the absence of dry skin cells so the skin reflects light.
 (Exfoliating acids with pore-clearing salicylic acid is what keeps bumps and breakouts under control.
-BHA Clarifying Serum is a great one to keep the skin clear.)
+Depending on your skin type (take my Skin Type Quiz) BHA Clarifying Serum and Pore + Wrinkle Perfecting Serum are great ones to keep the skin clear and bump-free.

 - Skin with good blood circulation underneath the surface, giving the skin a slight rosy look.
 It shouldn’t be overly red, like in rosacea-prone skin types.
 On the other hand, it shouldn’t lack color to the point where the skin looks sallow or ashy.
-(Those who smoke often have dull-looking skin.)
+(Those who smoke often have a sallowness which makes for dull-looking skin.)

-- A sheen to the skin, either from using lipid-rich, reparative moisturizers, or from one’s own production of oil.
-(I can’t tell you how many times people have complimented me on my skin at day’s end when it’s really just greasy and oily —but it definitely gives my skin a light reflective sheen!)
+- A natural sheen to the skin, either from having good moisture in the skin by using lipid-rich, reparative moisturizers, or from one’s own production of oil.
+(I’m a skin type #2 and I can’t tell you how many times people have complimented me on my skin at day’s end when it’s really just greasy and oily —but it definitely gives my skin a light reflective sheen!)

 So how can you get your skin to glow?
 Here’s my easy beauty tips for glowing skin.